-- If you use neither https nor a .gov/.mil domain.
-The banner text calls out https and .gov/.mil domains as ways to communicate that this is an official government site.
-Don't use the banner if your site doesn't do those things.
+- If you don't use a .gov/.mil domain and HTTPS.
+The banner text identifies .gov/.mil domains and HTTPS as indicators that a website is an official government website.
+Use the banner only if your site uses both the proper TLD and HTTPS.

 - Any time it would be misleading.
 The banner should be used to reduce confusion.
-Avoid using the banner on sites meant only for testing or experiments, or are otherwise not meant to be seen as an official website.
+Avoid using the banner on any site meant only for testing or otherwise not meant to be identified as an official government website.

-- Show the banner on every site page.
-Use the gov banner at the top of every page of a site.
-It can be confusioing or misleading if it appears on some site pages and no others.
+- Show the banner on every page.
+Use the banner at the top of every page of a site.
+It can be confusing or misleading if it appears on some pages and not others.